Texas Youth Commission:

 Materials do not circulate, but may be used in the State Archives search room.
 Materials will be retrieved from and returned to storage areas by staff members.

-Because of the possibility that portions of these records fall under Public Information Act exceptions including, but not limited to, names, home addresses and other identifying information of juvenile offenders in the agency's juvenile delinquent system and of dependent and neglected children in any facilities operated by the Texas Youth Commission (Texas Family Code, Section 58.005); and photographs where individual children in Youth Commission facilities can be identified unless the child granted permission to allow the photograph to be taken (Texas Family Code, Section 58.005); an archivist must review these records before they can be accessed for research.
+Because of the possibility that portions of these records, Speeches and presentations, fall under Public Information Act exceptions including, but not limited to, photographs where individual children in Youth Commission facilities can be identified unless the child granted permission to allow the photograph to be taken (Texas Family Code, Section 58.005); an archivist must review these records before they can be accessed for research.
 The records may be requested for research under the provisions of the Public Information Act (Texas Government Code, Chapter 552).

 Restrictions on Use